mallamsiddiq/XML-Trading-chart/ReadMe.md

 4. **Non-Admin Dashboard:**
    - For traders who are not administrators, a dedicated dashboard is readily available.
 This can be reached by simply clicking on 'dashboard' in the navigation bar, providing a seamless user experience.

+5. **Loging in**
+   - All users automatically created have same password which is : 'password' i.e one user is email=trader1@gmail.com, password = 'password',

+   - And an admin usewr is automatically created i.e (email = 'admin@ftnja.com', password = 'admin')
+   please note: username has been replaced with email throughout this app

 ## 📈 User Dashboard Features:

 1. **Date Filtering:**